By Amanda Padgett on | No Comments

 A flashlight can come in handy for a number of reasons namely the ability to shine a light on your camera controls when necessary as well as being able to light areas in the foreground of your picture when needed.
-Either way, having a flashlight with plenty of batteries is a must for your nighttime photography shoot.
+Either way, having a flashlight with plenty of batteries is a must for your night time photography shoot.

 Before you spend too much time shooting at night, take a quick test shot at a high ISO to see if your shoot is going to work and your exposure is suitable.
-When you have done your test and you’re happy with it, simply decrease the ISO and increase the shutter speed to your final settings and you’re ready to get started on your night shoot.
+When you have done your test and you’re happy with it, simply decrease the ISO and increase the shutter speed to your final settings and you’re ready to get started on your night photo shoot.

 If you can, visit and familiarize yourself with your shoot location in advance.
-It is also a great idea on the evening you plan to shoot to arrive nice and early and get there while the sun is still out to ensure you give yourself plenty of time to set up and get photos while the light is changing during dusk.
+On the evening you plan to shoot, it is also a great idea to arrive nice and early and get there while the sun is still out to ensure you give yourself plenty of time to set up and get photos while the light is changing during dusk.

 If you’re excited to try out night photography for the first time, you might be wondering what to bring along on your shoot.
 Basic items to bring along would include a tripod, wide-angle lens, a lens hood to minimize lens flares, a flashlight, and a little imagination.

 Taking photographs in the daytime can be one thing; but embracing night photography is a whole other ball game and a process you might need to adapt your skills to get the perfect shot.
 But when you do, it will be worth it!!